TamaraAtanasoska/AMRArgumentSimilarity/README.md

 We picked to use the [oldest T5 based parse model](https://github.com/bjascob/amrlib-models/releases/tag/model_parse_t5-v0_1_0) available, to be able to get as comparable results with the ones in the paper as possible.

-Once you have picked the model, you need to download it and extract it in [```repro_repos/amrlib/amrlib/data/```](repro_repos/amrlib/amrlib/data) and rename it.
+Once you have picked the model, you need to download it, extract it and rename it.
 More information [here](https://amrlib.readthedocs.io/en/latest/install/#install-the-models).
-On Windows it would be easier to just download the zip file, extract and rename the folder.
+On Windows it would be easier to just download the zip file, extract and rename the folder instead of the last linking command.
 ```
+pip show amrlib #it will show information about the package. you need to remember where it is stored.
+cd <path-to-where-the-package-is-stored>

+mkdir data
-cd repro_repos/amrlib/amrlib/data
+cd data
-tar xzf model_parse_t5-v0_1_0.tar.gz
+tar xzf model_parse_t5-v0_1_0.tar.gz #you will need to move the file here before running this command
 ln -snf model_parse_t5-v0_1_0.tar.gz    model_stog
 ```